 On May 15, 2001, we acquired all of the outstanding common stock of Pro-Pharmaceuticals (Massachusetts).
 We acquired these shares in exchange for 12,354,670 shares of our common stock.
 As a result, Pro-Pharmaceuticals (Massachusetts) became our wholly owned subsidiary, and the shareholders of Pro-Pharmaceuticals (Massachusetts) owned approximately 91% of the outstanding shares of our common stock, with the Developed Technology shareholders owning the remaining 9%.
 After the acquisition, we merged with our wholly owned subsidiary, Pro-Pharmaceuticals (Massachusetts) and are the surviving corporation in the merger.
-The transaction has been accounted for as a reverse acquisition in which Pro-Pharmaceuticals (Massachusetts) purchased our outstanding shares, due to the change in control of the entity.
-The business combination has been accounted for using purchase accounting, with the assets and liabilities of the acquired company being recorded at fair value.
+The merger was treated as a capital transaction and was accounted for as a reverse merger in which Pro-Pharmaceuticals (Massachusetts) was the accounting acquirer.